ericsonga/APCSAReview/_sources/ArrayBasics/horseBarnA.rst

 How to solve this problem
 ===========================

 In order to find the index of the horse with the same name we are looking for, we will need to loop through the array ``spaces``.
-As we loop, we will comapre the name we are looking for with the ``Horse`` object's name at the current index.
+As we loop, we will compare the name we are looking for with the ``Horse`` object's name at the current index.
+We will have to watch out for spaces that are empty (are null).

 .. mchoice:: frhba_1
    :answer_a: spaces[index].name;